emre/steemrocks/README.md

 ##### Transaction Listener Process
 ```
+cd [steemrocks_directory]
 $ FLASK_APP=app.py flask listen_transactions
 ```

 This process listens transactions and put them into the database.
 By default It will start listening from the latest block.
 If you want to specify a starting block, you should edit ~/.steemrocks/checkpoint file (create it, if it does not exists) and put the block number here.

 You should see something like that: